ranumisc/ranumisc/README.md

   <summary>focused abt me</summary>

-  hi i'm rance, use **she**her pronouns primarily / rarely use *they*. please avoid using masc terms for me. i'm **16**, so please (try) to refrain from nsfw stuff if u int. also speaking of this i'm ace :).
+  hi i'm rance, use **she**her pronouns primarily / rarely use *they*. please avoid using masc terms for me.

+  i'm **16**, so please (try) to refrain from nsfw stuff if u int. also speaking of this i'm ace :).

+  besides me being an anxious abomination of panic, there isn't really any need to walk on eggshells around me. unless you're in the iwc list. i'm not *the type to get offended/upset* at lot, and don't really care about anything (in terms of affecting me).
 </details>

 <details>